Damnjelly/butterbee/butterbee/README.md

 ### Example

-Getting started with butterbee is easy, make sure Firefox is on your $PATH, and run the following:
+Getting started with butterbee is easy! make sure Firefox is on your $PATH, add the code below to your test and run `gleam test`.

 ```gleam
 import butterbee